View Joanne Lee's Obituary on https://www.yorkregion.com/ and share memories

 |

-We are deeply saddened to announce the sudden passing of Joanne Lynne Lee (nee Wyborn) while on holidays in Mexico.
-Predeceased by husband John Lee.
-Leaves behind parents Bill And Bobbie Wyborn, sister Diane Wagg, husband Gary, sister Susan Wyborn, brother Teddy Wyborn, and beloved nieces Christine (Jessie), Madison, Victoria, Sydnee, Megan, baby Avery and nephew Jefferey.
-Joanne will always be remembered by her big smile and her infectious laugh.
-She had the kindest heart and loved everyone, but she especially loved her friends and family.
-She was courageous and brave, and will forever be in our hearts and memories.
-She will be extremely missed.
-We are having a celebration life for Joanne on Saturday, February 1, 2020 at The Stouffville Legend, 150 Mospar between 1-4 p.m.
-Join our family to honour Joanne by sharing stories and memories with us.
+We are deeply saddened by the sudden death of Joanne while on vacation in Mexico.
+Predeceased by her husband John Lee and leaves behind her parents Bill and Bobbie Wyborn, sister Diane Wagg, husband Gary sister, Susan Wyborn (Hector) and brother Teddy Wyborn.
+Beloved nieces Christine (Jesse), Madison, Victoria, Sydnee, Megan and baby Avery; nephew Jefferey.
+We will miss her big bright smile, her infectious laugh and her kind heart she shared with everyone, especially her friends and family.
+She was so courageous and brave throughout her whole life She will forever be in our hearts and memories, and deeply missed.
+Join our family for a Celebration of Life in her honour on Saturday, February 1, 2020 at the Stouffville Legion, 150 Mostar Street between 1-4 p.m.
+Share your memories and stories with everyone, celebrating Joanne's life.